Women of the Word: Phoebe

 Little more is known of this woman of faith.
 The only mention of Phoebe is in the two short verses in the sixteenth chapter of Romans.

 All we know is that she was a devout, trustworthy Christian whom Paul trusted and respected deeply.
-Because we see her in only two verses, many argue her role and influence in the church.
+Because we see her in only two verses, many argue her role and influence in the church were not relevant and definitely not great.

 But we DO see her in two verses, and those two verses speak volumes about her worth through the word choice of Paul.
 Readers can see her role, her impact on Paul, and the importance she played in the early church’s development and growth as she carried letters and was “endorsed” by Paul himself.